IMAGO-Catalogues-Jjanes/extractionCatalogs/README.md

-exp# extractionCatalogs : Python data extractor for exhibition catalogs
+# extractionCatalogs : Python data extractor for exhibition catalogs

-Python script which transforms Alto4 transcription files into XML-TEI encoded catalogs.</br>
+This python script aims to create TEI encoded exhibition catalogs from XIXth and XXth centuries.

+It uses Alto4 files as an input (which contains the catalogs segmentation and transcriptions) and delivers XML-TEI files.
-For an exemple of data produced using this script, see [here](https://github.com/Juliettejns/TEIcatalogs).
+You can find in [here](https://github.com/Juliettejns/TEIcatalogs) examples of data produced with this script.

-## How it works
+## Using the pipeline
 <div align="justify">

    <p class="float" align="center">